beeldengeluid/extending-peertube/README.md

 Beeld & Geluid wil actively maintain this repository for project activities.
 For upstream development we will use our fork of PeerTube at <https://github.com/beeldengeluid/PeerTube>

+The Creative Commons plugin for PeerTube is maintained in a separate repository at <https://github.com/beeldengeluid/peertube-plugin-creative-commons>

 ## Acknowledgments

 * [PeerTube](https://joinpeertube.org/)